aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 3. Create a branch for local development::

     git checkout -b name-of-your-bugfix-or-feature

+4. Check out the Contributing to Code Development `documentation <https://scancode-toolkit.readthedocs.io/en/stable/contribute/contrib_dev.html>`_, as it contains more in-depth guide for contributing code and documentation.

-4. To configure your local environment for development, locate to the main directory of the local repository, run the configure script.
+5. To configure your local environment for development, locate to the main directory of the local repository, and run the configure script.
-   The configure script creates an isolated Python `virtual environment` in your checkout directory, the Python `pip` tool, and installs the thirdparty libraries (from the `thirdparty/ directory`), setup the paths, etc.
+   The configure script creates an isolated Python `virtual environment` in your checkout directory, the Python `pip` tool, and installs the third-party libraries (from the `thirdparty/ directory`), setup the paths, etc.
    See https://virtualenv.pypa.io/en/latest/ for more details.